nystudio107/craft-vite/docs/docs/index.md

 #### Using DDEV

-To run Vite inside a DDEV container, you’ll have to [define a custom service](https://ddev.readthedocs.io/en/latest/users/extend/custom-compose-files/) that proxies requests from the front-end to the vite server running inside the VM.
+To run Vite inside a DDEV container, you’ll have to [define a custom service](https://ddev.readthedocs.io/en/latest/users/extend/custom-compose-files/) that proxies requests from the frontend to the vite server running inside the VM.
 This is done by creating a `/.ddev/docker-compose.*.yaml` file, and exposing an additional port to your project.

 Create a file named `docker-compose.vite.yaml` and save it in your project’s `/.ddev` folder, with the following contents: